AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 This is where you can change the screen arrangement of the level.
 Levels have multiple layers with a unique layout each.

-Each layout has its own tab: Layout 0, Layout 1, Layout 2, Layout 3, Camera Scroll Layout, Radar Scope Layout, Tileset Offset Map (?), and Behavior Map (?)
+Each layout has its own tab: Layout 0, Layout 1, Layout 2, Layout 3, Camera Scroll Layout, Radar Scope Layout, Tileset Offset Map, and Behavior Map (?)
 In each case, the layout is represented as a grid of spinboxes with the values inside being the values for each screen.

 ### Layout 0